The Nine (authors)

 The Nine are a group of nine Christians who authored two books about their experiences as Hutterites and how and why they chose to leave the Hutterite religion.
 The authors were between the ages of 17 and 25 when they left the communal Hutterite society.
 Glenda, Jason, and Titus left a colony in North Dakota.
 Cindy, Rodney, Junia, Karen, Darlene, and Sheryl left a colony in Manitoba, Canada.
 Five years after leaving their respective Hutterite colonies, they wrote the first book, Hutterites: Our Story To Freedom.
 They self-published their book through Risen Son Publishing in 2013.
 In 2014 they published their second book, Since We Told the Truth: Our Life Can Never Be the Same.

 Books

 Hutterites: Our Story to Freedom is written in testimony form and style, featuring a chapter by each of The Nine.
 They write their own personal accounts and their view of the religion and culture of the Hutterites.
 While every chapter is unique to the individual author, there is a consistent pattern of their dissatisfaction with the Hutterite religion.
 The Nine explain current Hutterite customs and beliefs and declare that Hutterite beliefs directly contradict Christian, biblical teachings.
 They offer personal testimonies as evidence to expose the Hutterite system as controlling and oppressive to its members.
 The Nine bring to light corrupt practices of heavy-handed control by leadership, nepotism, sexism, deceptive religious teaching, and a lack of personal and formal education.

-Their second book, Since We Told the Truth: Our Life Can Never Be the Same, continues their story as they further explore the Hutterite regimen.
-They dispel common misconceptions about this religion and explain their need to tell the truth about the abuses and neglect they faced.
-The Nine appeal to people everywhere to stand against injustices and deceptions seen in society and religious organizations.
-Using biblical truths and historical references, The Nine examine and also reveal the current social and religious condition of the United States and Canada.